thiloschenkelberg/AI/Definitions.md

 ## Types of Machine Learning ##

+#### Supervised learning #####

--Supervised learning: The dataset being used has been pre-labeled and classified by users to allow the algorithm to see how accurate its performance is.
+The dataset being used has been pre-labeled and classified by users to allow the algorithm to see how accurate its performance is.

+#### Unsupervised learning ####

--Unsupervised learning: The raw dataset being used is unlabeled and an algorithm identifies patterns and relationships within the data without help from users.
+The raw dataset being used is unlabeled and an algorithm identifies patterns and relationships within the data without help from users.

+#### Semi-supervised learning ####

--Semi-supervised learning: The dataset contains structured and unstructured data, which guides the algorithm on its way to making independent conclusions.
+The dataset contains structured and unstructured data, which guides the algorithm on its way to making independent conclusions.
 The combination of the two data types in one training dataset allows machine learning algorithms to learn to label unlabeled data.

--Reinforcement learning: The dataset
+#### Reinforcement learning ####

+The dataset uses a “rewards/punishments” system, offering feedback to the algorithm to learn from its own experiences by trial and error.

 ## Commonly Used Machine Learning Algorithms ##